“Everlong” – Foo Fighters

 Sus 4: 1 4 5

 What does all this mean?
 Sus chords create an open, unresolved type of sound… or simply said: they make for great rock riffs!
-If the above confuses you, I’ll be rolling out some basic theory lessons soon in our Technique & Theory 101 section to explain chords and harmony in greater detail.
+If the above confuses you, jump into our music theory course to learn how chords are formed and altered.
 Getting back to the arrangement, the most difficult part is the pre-chorus.
 Work on the upward moving octave lick slowly, as to get used to keeping your fingers in the same shape while sliding up the neck.

 Part 1 – Performance